newvoll/ssmbak/README.md

 06/13/24 01:44:15   CREATE_COMPLETE  ssmbak  AWS::CloudFormation::Stack
 ```

 That's it.
-All new params will automatically be backed-up and available for ssmak point-in-time restore via CLI or lib.
-If you'd like previously set SSM params backups seeded, just run `ssmbak-all`.
-It'll print out what would be backed-up until you supply it with `--do-it`.
+All new params will automatically be backed-up and
+available for ssmbak point-in-time restore via CLI or lib.
+If you'd
+like previously set SSM params backups seeded, just run
+`ssmbak-all`.
+It'll print out what would be backed-up until you supply
+it with `--do-it`.

 # Tutorial CLI